 Do I lose my Pepephone number if I use an eSIM?

 No. The travel eSIM works in parallel with your Pepephone SIM or eSIM, so you keep your number for calls and SMS.
-Compatible phones allow you to have two active lines (Dual SIM): you assign data to the travel eSIM and leave your main line on standby for important calls.
+Compatible phones allow two active lines (Dual SIM): you assign data to the travel eSIM and leave your main line on standby for important calls.

-It works on most recent smartphones with eSIM technology, such as iPhones from the XS and many mid-to-high-end Android phones from recent years.
+It works on most recent smartphones with eSIM technology, such as iPhones since the XS and many mid-to-high-end Android phones from recent years.
 Before buying, check in your phone settings that it supports adding a digital plan and that it is unlocked from the operator.
-On the website, you will always see the compatibility list.
+On the website you will always see the compatibility list.

 Conclusion

-Pepephone roaming is transparent and convenient for Europe, where you use your plan without surprises, but outside the EU, pay-per-use makes each gigabyte very expensive.
-The key is to control roaming and choose wisely depending on the destination.
-For distant trips, you connect at local prices from the moment you land: explore available eSIM plans and forget about surprise bills.
+Pepephone roaming is transparent and convenient for Europe, where you use your rate without surprises, but outside the EU, pay-per-use makes each gigabyte much more expensive.
+The key is to control roaming and choose well according to the destination.
+For long-haul trips, you connect at local prices from the moment you land: explore available eSIM plans and forget about surprise bills.